Cliff Wright (footballer)

-George Clifford "Cliff" Wright (born 18 October 1944) is an English former footballer who played as a midfielder in the Football League for Hartlepools United and Darlington.
+George Clifford Wright (18 October 1944 – 8 October 2022) is an English former footballer who played as a midfielder in the Football League for Hartlepools United and Darlington.
 He began his career as an apprentice with Middlesbrough, but never played for them in the league, and after leaving Darlington spent four-and-a-half seasons with Northern Premier League club Boston United.

 He was a member of the Hartlepool team promoted to the Third Division for the first time in 1967–68.

+Wright died aged 77 while on holiday in Italy.